 ew Educators never forget the friendly face on orientation day who made them feel welcomed.
-Walking into a new school - or a new profession - is an exciting and overwhelming time.
+Walking onto a new campus - or into a new profession - is an exciting and overwhelming time.
 Personal connections matter.

 Researchers agree.
-A joint study with Penn State University and the Jobs with Justice Education Fund suggests that effective orientation programs have an "outsized" and "lasting" impact on the strength of unions.
+A joint study with Penn State University and the Jobs with Justice Education Fund suggests that effective orientation programs have an "outsized" and "lasting" impact on the strength of unions.1